It's More To Us, It's Personal

 Categories

-CAR ACCIDENTS IN ALABAMA – THE SECOND-WORST STATE FOR FATAL CAR CRASHES?
+ALARMING CAR ACCIDENTS IN ALABAMA – FATAL CAR CRASH STATISTICS YOU NEED TO KNOW

 According to Yellowhammer News and Safewise, a national data organization, Alabama car accidents fatality rate for car crashes is 21.3 deaths per 100,000 people – a rate second only to Mississippi, and over twice the national average (11.6 deaths per 100,000 people).